catonetworks/terraform-cato-vsocket-azure/README.md

-# CATO VSOCKET AWS Terraform module
+# CATO VSOCKET Azure Terraform module

-Terraform module which creates an AWS Socket Site in the Cato Management Application (CMA), and deploys a virtual socket ec2 instance in AWS.
+Terraform module which creates an Azure Socket Site in the Cato Management Application (CMA), and deploys a virtual socket ec2 instance in Azure.

 ## Usage